- About Us

 Acupuncture is performed with sterile, thin stainless steel needles.
 It is one of the safest therapies utilized if practiced by a competent acupuncturist.
 Side effects are rare.
 Because acupuncture balances the body's own system of healing and not chemicals are administered, complications rarely, if ever, develop.

-All animals can benefit from acupuncture.
-Dr. Towner and Dr. Dobbs have experience doing acupuncture on all varieties of species including, but not limited to, horses, dogs, cats, snakes, birds, pigs and hedgehogs.
+All animal can benefit from acupuncture.
+Dr. Towner has experience with acupuncture treatments on varieties of species including, but not limited to; dogs, cats, rabbits, guinea pigs, rats and snakes.